 Not necessarily!
-There are two ways to set up your Friendship Lamp: Using a Filimin Bridge, or Direct to Wi-Fi.
-Using a Filimin Bridge is simpler, but requires that you have physical access to a personal router or modem (plugging your bridge into a computer, wall jack, or any device that is not a router or modem will not work).
-If you don't have a router of your own and get Wi-Fi some other way, you may still be able to connect your Friendship Lamp using our Direct to Wi-Fi setup!
+There are two ways to set up your Friendship Lamp: Using a Filimin Bridge, or bridgeless App Setup.
+Using a Filimin Bridge requires that you have physical access to a personal router or modem (plugging your bridge into a computer, wall jack, or any device that is not a router or modem will not work).
+If you don't have a router of your own and get Wi-Fi some other way, you may still be able to connect your Friendship Lamp using our App Setup!
 Please note that you will still need access to 2.4 GHz Wi-Fi to use your Friendship Lamp.
 For more information, please see Do I need Wi-Fi to use a Friendship Lamp?

-This article has tips on how to connect your Filimin Device to shared Wi-Fi networks and mobile hotspots.
+This article has tips on how to connect your Friendship Lamp to shared Wi-Fi networks and mobile hotspots.

 You may be using a shared network if: